Deepakdtm/Clinical-Report-Summarisation/README.md

 3. Run all cells to preprocess, train, and evaluate.

 ## Citation
-[Your Name], *MSc Dissertation*, Queen Mary University of London, 2025.
+Deepak Raj Sundar Rajan, *MSc Dissertation*, Queen Mary University of London, 2025.